jazzyisj/unavailable-entities-sensor/README.md

     homeassistant:
       packages: !include_dir_named packages
 ### Install Without Pacakges
-To create this sensor without installing as a package simply copy the relevant code and paste in an appropriate place in your configuration.yaml file.
-The logger filter and example automation are optional. **The template sensor AND the ignored_entities group ARE BOTH REQURED for the default template to render.**
+To create this sensor without using packages simply copy the relevant template code to an appropriate place in your configuration.yaml file.
+The ignored entities group and example automation are optional.

-### Excluded Domains
-**Groups:** Group entities either have a [calculated state](https://www.home-assistant.io/integrations/group/#group-state-calculation) or a state of **unknown** meaning there really is no point to monitoring group entities for unknown or unavailabe states.
-Group entities are not reported by this sensor.

-**Button:** The stateless **[button entity](https://www.home-assistant.io/integrations/button/)** was introduced in Home Assistant v2021.12.
-Since the entity is stateless and always has a state of unknown all button entities would always be reported by this sensor.
-As this is normally undesireable behaviour button entities with a state of **unknown** are now excluded by default.
-Button entities with a state of unavailable are still reported by the sensor.
 ## Customizing The Sensor
 There are several things you can do to customize the results of this sensor to meet your requirments.
-### Remove Ignore Group
-If do not want to use the ignored_unavailable_entities group you must also delete the following filter from the template sensor.

-    |rejectattr('entity_id','in',state_attr('group.ignored_entities','entity_id'))
 ### Ignore Seconds
 To change the time the sensor will ignore newly available entities that become unavailable, adjust the `ignore_seconds` value.
-The default value is 60, meaning a sensor is not reported as unavailable until it's state has been unknown, unavailable, or null(none) for at least 60 seconds.
+The default value is 60, meaning a sensor is not reported as unavailable until it's state has been unknown or unavailable for at least 60 seconds.

-**Note: A value for 'ignore_seconds' less than 5 seconds may cause template loop warnings in your home assistant log, particularly when template sensors are reloaded.**
+**A value for 'ignore_seconds' less than 5 seconds may cause template loop warnings in your home assistant log, particularly when template sensors are reloaded.**
 ### Ignore Domains
 If you wish to ignore additional domains besides the default ignored group domain you can replace the filter

     |rejectattr('domain','eq','group')
-With this to ignore button and number domains.
+With the following to ignore, for example, the button and number domains.

     |rejectattr('domain','in',['group','button','number'])

-### Monitoring Groups
- **The group domain should usually be ignored.**   Any group that has entities that has entities from [domains that aren't utilized by the group domain](https://www.home-assistant.io/integrations/group/#group-state-calculation) will have a state of unknown, which more or less results in a permanent items listed in your sensor.
-However if you do wish to monitor group states for some reason this can be accomplished by changing the group domain rejectattr filter `|rejectattr('domain',eq,'group')` to reject just the entity group.ignored_unavailable_entities `|rejectattr('entity_id','eq','group.ignored_unavailable_entities')`.
+**Some domains will report a state of unknown until they have been given a state for the first time.
+Buttons and scenes are examples of this.
+Once a button has been pressed at least once, or a scene has been activated at least once they will no longer have a state of unknown.**
+### Ignore Specific Entities
+Uncomment the `group.ignored_unavailable_entities definition` and add the entity to the group entities list.
 ### Ignore Matching Entities
 If you have several entities to ignore that share a common uniquly identifiable portion of their entity_id name you can exclude them without adding each individual sensor to the ingore_entities group by adding a rejectattr filter using a search test.
 You can add as many of these filters as you need.
 Be as specific as possible in your filters so you don't exclude unintended entities!
-If the entities you want don't have a specific enough string to use and they have a unique_id in HA you can rename them in the UI using a more specific string in the entity_id if necessary.

 Eg You have these sensors in your configuration.
 And want to exclude just the wifi signal strengh sensors.
 Rejecting a search of 'wifi_' will also exclude the binary connected sensor.

     - binary_sensor.wifi_connected
     - sensor.wifi_downstairs
     - sensor.wifi_upstairs

-Rename the signal strengh sensors with amore specific name and update the filter with the new search.

-    - sensor.wifi_strength_downstairs
-    - sensor.wifi_strength_upstairs
-    |rejectattr('entity_id','search','wifi_strength_')

-Now the signal strength WIFI sensors will be rejected but the WIFI connected sensor will still be monitored.

 **RegEx Filters**